 Though the tasks needed by every pharmacy are generally similar, pharm techs may perform them in varied settings from retail environments where they interact with the public, to closed-door environments where they have no direct interaction with customers at all.
 There’s a little something for everyone who aspires to build a career as a pharmacy technician.

-About half of all pharm techs work in retail pharmacies and drug store settings, while 10% work in general merchandise stores, and 8% work in grocery stores, according to the U.S. Department of Labor Bureau of Labor Statistics.* In these environments, pharmacy technicians work under the direct supervision of a pharmacist to handle a number of important tasks, including:
+About half of all pharm techs work in retail pharmacies and drug store settings, while 16% work in hospitals, and 9% work in grocery stores, according to the U.S. Department of Labor Bureau of Labor Statistics.* In these environments, pharmacy technicians work under the direct supervision of a pharmacist to handle a number of important tasks, including:

 If you’re interested in chemistry or medication management and want to interact with people every day in an effort to help them live longer, healthier lives, then retail pharm tech could be a great career for you.